 Performance in Process: Examining Performance as an Opportunity for Personal and Social Change

-We will also examine performance as a powerful tool for social change, as well as personal growth.
-Students will consider and deconstruct the human tendencies to identify ourselves or our group as superior to others.
+We will also examine performance as a powerful tool for social change as well as personal growth.
+Students will consider and deconstruct human tendencies to identify ourselves or our group as superior to others.
 We will contrast this perspective with an examination of powerful performances that emphasize connections across perceived boundaries.
-We will explore how these performances communicated ideas that significantly impacted the direction of social and political movements throughout the 20th and into the 21th century.
+We will explore how these performances communicated ideas that significantly impacted the direction of social and political movements throughout the 20th and into the 21st century.

 Location and Schedule

 |2016-04-22||Fees reduced (from $100 to $60).|